 It doesn’t matter if you are a novice, Cod fishing is not complicated and we’ll show you how it’s done using our tackle or your own.
 For beginners and experienced anglers alike, if you are interested in the methods we use out of Brighton at different times of the year, please carry on reading!

 Wreck Fishing for Cod

-January until October sees the best of the wreck fishing for Cod, when they reside in large numbers on the numerous offshore wrecks in the English Channel.
+January until October sees the best of the wreck fishing for Cod, when they shoal in large numbers on the numerous deep sea wrecks in the English Channel.
 Depending on the tide and how the particular wreck lies (across or with the tide) the Cod will be found close in to the wreck or just downtide of it, using the wreck as shelter when the tide is running.
-Cod are lazy buggers you see, using the minimal effort to feed!
+Cod are lazy you see, using the minimal effort to feed!
 When the tide slackens the Cod will venture further out to feed amongst the debris or scour on the seabed.

-In the spring to late summer drifting the wrecks for Cod works best in much the same way as the methods used for pollack fishing.
+From January to late summer drifting the wrecks for Cod works best, in much the same way as the methods used for Pollack fishing.
 Essentially the fishing will be with artificial lures but the trick is to get the lure down below the Pollack shoals to the Cod who will be feeding on the bottom.
-In this respect, if Cod are the target, heavier weighted Sidewinders, Shads and Leadheads fished on a short Hopper Rig is the way to go, with most fish caught within 5 turns of the bottom.
+In this respect, if Cod are the target, heavier weighted Sidewinders, Shads and Leadheads fished on a short Hopper Rig is the way to go, with most fish caught within 10 turns of the bottom.